OfficeDev/open-xml-docs/docs/working-with-conditional-formatting.md

 ---
 # Working with conditional formatting (Open XML SDK)

-This topic discusses the Open XML SDK 2.5 <span sdata="cer" target="T:DocumentFormat.OpenXml.Spreadsheet.ConditionalFormatting">**ConditionalFormatting**** class and how it relates to the Open XML File Format SpreadsheetML schema.
+This topic discusses the Open XML SDK 2.5 **[ConditionalFormatting](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.spreadsheet.conditionalformatting.aspx)** class and how it relates to the Open XML File Format SpreadsheetML schema.
 For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see <span sdata="link">[Structure of a SpreadsheetML document (Open XML SDK)](structure-of-a-spreadsheetml-document.md)**.